Welcome to chaoskaiser72's ONScripter Corner!

 ONScripter-EN

 ...And so, we have ONScripter-EN: a fork designed to handle English scripts containing 1-byte characters in a better way.
 Although the original ONScripter is still maintained, it lacks fully functional English support, DirectSound support on Windows, PNG alpha mask detection, window scaling, and many implementations of effect DLLs -- all of which were added to ONScripter-EN long ago.
 ONScripter-EN was originally forked by Insani, passed on to Haeleth, and ended in the hands of Uncle Mion of Sonozaki Futago-tachi.
 It was abandoned in 2011 and Mion's site went offline in late 2018, resulting in many resources becoming hard to find.
-As such, I have provided the Download Mirrors section for the last stable builds and source code, and the (O)NScripter Command Reference for any and all development needs.
+As such, I have provided the Download Mirrors section for the last stable builds and source code, and my own revision of the (O)NScripter Command Reference for any and all development needs.

 Runtime Basics